 Why does the Comprehensive Plan need to be updated?

-- The Plan should respond to new trends or changes
+- The Plan responds to new trends or changes

 - Surge of new hotel construction – to be tracked as a housing type

 - Long term trends in reinvestment – new ways to measure growth needed

 - Increase in special events as a tourism marketing tool

 - Changing vacation types / short term visitors / next-gen family demographics